byronpendason/byronpendason.github.io/_wiki/index.md

 # Welcome to the *Mine Wyrtruman Wiki*!

-In the *Mine Wyrtruman Wiki*, you will find pages for different things of importance for Fyrnsidu.
+In the *Mine Wyrtruman Wiki*, you will find pages for different things of importance for [[Fyrnsidu]].
 Feel free to browse the pages, and contact me if you'd like to help!

 ## Pages